runyontr/kubefed-demo/README.md

 # Cluster specific overrides

-In order to update a value for a specific cluster, we can use the `overrides` section of the federated deployment.
+We saw how to adjust global settings in the previous section.
+This could work, as is, but there could be customizations you'd like to make on the federated deployment, e.g. number of replicas, environment variable value, etc. In order to update a value for a specific cluster, we can use the `overrides` section of the federated deployment.
 This section is defined on a per cluster basis.
-We will update the environment variable for `cluster2`:
+We will update the environment variable and replicas for the deployment for `cluster2`:

 ```bash
 kind: FederatedDeployment